Sam Ehlinger: Professional career

+Indianapolis Colts

-Ehlinger was drafted by the Indianapolis Colts in the sixth round, 218th overall, of the 2021 NFL Draft.
+Ehlinger was selected by the Indianapolis Colts in the sixth round, 218th overall, of the 2021 NFL draft.
 On May 19, 2021, he signed his four-year rookie contract with the Colts.
 Ehlinger came into his rookie season competing for the backup position against Jacob Eason.

-Indianapolis Colts

 In his first preseason game, he led the Colts to a 21–18 comeback win over the Carolina Panthers.
-He was placed on injured reserve on September 2, 2021, to start the season, after suffering an ACL sprain, before being activated on October 19.
+He was placed on injured reserve on September 2 to start the season, after suffering an ACL sprain, before being activated on October 19.

-On October 24, 2022, Ehlinger was named the Colts starting quarterback for the remainder of the 2022 season, replacing Matt Ryan.
-In his first start against the Washington Commanders, Ehlinger completed 17 of 23 pass attempts for 201 yards, but also lost a fumble in the red zone in a 17-16 home loss.
-After a 26-3 loss to the New England Patriots, where Ehlinger threw for just 103 yards and an interception, head coach Frank Reich was fired, and interim Jeff Saturday announced that Ryan would return to the starting role against the Las Vegas Raiders.
+On October 15, 2022, Ehlinger was promoted to the backup quarterback role, with incumbent Nick Foles sliding down to third–string.
+On October 24, Ehlinger was named the Colts starting quarterback for the remainder of the 2022 season, replacing Matt Ryan.
+In his first start in Week 8 against the Washington Commanders, Ehlinger completed 17 of 23 pass attempts for 201 yards, but also lost a fumble in the red zone in a 17–16 home loss.
+The following week, after a 26–3 loss to the New England Patriots, where Ehlinger threw for just 103 yards and an interception, head coach Frank Reich was fired, and interim Jeff Saturday announced that Ryan would return to the starting role against the Las Vegas Raiders.

+On January 2, 2023, Ehlinger was announced as the Colts' starting quarterback for Week 18, with Ryan set to serve as the backup for the contest.

+Denver Broncos

+On March 31, 2025, Ehlinger signed a one-year contract with the Denver Broncos.
+On August 26, Ehlinger was released by the Broncos.
+The next day, he was re-signed to the practice squad despite having offers from multiple other teams to sign to their 53-man active rosters.
+On September 6, Ehlinger was promoted to the active roster following an injury to Malcolm Roach.
+He was released on October 17 and re-signed to the practice squad the next day.
+On October 22, Ehlinger was promoted to the active roster once again.
+On October 28, Ehlinger was again released and re-signed to the practice squad the next day.